isaacgounton/short-video-maker/README.md

 # Description

+An open source automated video creation tool for generating sh- **Kokoro ONNX**: High-quality neural TTS with multi-language support (EN, JP, CN, ES, FR, etc.)
+- **Chatterbox TTS**: Neural TTS with voice cloning capabilities (English-only)
+- **OpenAI Edge TTS**: Microsoft Edge TTS wrapper with extensive voice catalog supporting 75+ languages-form vid- Multi-language support available through multiple providers:
+  - **Kokoro ONNX**: English, Japanese, Chinese, Spanish, French, and more
+  - **Chatterbox TTS**: English-only
+  - **OpenAI Edge TTS**: 75+ languages including Arabic, German, French, Spanish, Chinese, Japanese, Korean, Hindi, and many more
-An open source automated video creation tool for generating short-form video content.
-Short Video Maker combines text-to-speech, automatic captions, background videos, and music to create engaging short videos from simple text inputs.
+- The background videos are sourced from Pexelscontent.
+Short Video Maker combines text-to-speech, automatic captions, background videos, and music to create engaging short videos from simp-Yes!
+Extensive multi-language support is now available:

+- **Kokoro ONNX provider**: Supports multiple languages including English, Japanese, Chinese, Spanish, French, and more
+- **Chatterbox TTS provider**: Currently English-only
+- **OpenAI Edge TTS provider**: Supports 75+ languages including:
+  - European: German, French, Spanish, Italian, Portuguese, Russian, Dutch, Polish, etc.
+  - Asian: Chinese, Japanese, Korean, Hindi, Thai, Vietnamese, Bengali, etc.
+  - Middle Eastern: Arabic, Hebrew, Persian, Turkish, etc.
+  - African: Afrikaans, Swahili, Zulu, etc.
+  - And many more!

+To use other languages, specify `"provider": "kokoro"` or `"provider": "openai-edge-tts"` in your configuration and choose an appropriate voice for your target language.`create-short-video` Creates a short video - the LLM will figure out the right configuration.
+If you want to use specific configuration, you need to specify those in you prompt.
+- `get-video-status` Somewhat useless, it's meant for checking the status of the video, but since the AI agents aren't really good with the concept of time, you'll probably will end up using the REST API for that anyway.
+- `list-tts-providers` Lists all available TTS (Text-to-Speech) providers: kokoro, chatterbox, openai-edge-tts
+- `list-voices-for-provider` Lists all available voices for a specific TTS provider
+- `list-all-voices` Lists all available voices across all TTS providers text inputs.

 This project is meant to provide a free alternative to heavy GPU-power hungry video generation (and a free alternative to expensive, third-party API calls).
 It doesn't generate a video from scratch based on an image or an image prompt.